 Among the $14{,}700$ unresolved WDMS binaries, $2556$ ($17\%$) are detached PCEBs with $0.1 < P_{\rm orb}/{\rm day}<2$.
 Among the remaining unresolved WDMS binaries that are not PCEBs in our period range, $86\%$ were too wide to ever interact, $12\%$ are mass transfer products (stable or unstable) with $P_{\rm orb}>2$~days, and $2\%$ are presently mass-transferring CVs.

 Out of all unresolved WDMS binaries, only $4\%$ fall within our CMD selection region.
-For detached PCEBs with M dwarf companions (defined here as $M_{\rm MS}<0.4~{\rm M_\odot}$), this fraction rises to $24\%$, consistent with previous estimates \citep[e.g.,][]{RebassaMansergas21,Santos25}.
+For detached PCEBs with M dwarf companions (defined here as $M_{\rm MS}<0.4~{\rm M_\odot}$), this fraction rises to $21\%$, consistent with previous estimates \citep[e.g.,][]{RebassaMansergas21,Santos25}.
 The relatively low completeness to unresolved WDMS binaries reflects the fact that most are dominated photometrically by the MS companion and lie on the MS locus rather than in the region between the WD cooling track and MS. The completeness increases substantially for hotter WDs and lower-mass secondaries: restricting to PCEBs with $M_{\rm MS}<0.4~{\rm M_\odot}$ and $T_{\rm eff,WD}>9000$~K yields a completeness of $90\%$, with the rest lying blueward of our selected CMD region (i.e., the WD dominates the optical flux).
 For $M_{\rm MS}<0.5~{\rm M_\odot}$ and $T_{\rm eff,WD}>9000$~K, the completeness is $70\%$, with most missed sources now being too red for the CMD selection.
 See Appendix \ref{app:sensitivity} for a complete outline of our search's sensitivity.